macuriels/portfolio/content/project/international-sanctions-network/index.md

 ---

-Sanctions are forms of pressure that governments impose on other countries or organizations in response to actions that are deemed unacceptable, such as human rights violations or terrorism.
+Sanctions are forms of pressure that governments impose on other countries or organizations, typically, in response to actions that are deemed unacceptable, such as human rights violations or terrorism.

 Even though sanctions have been brought into the limelight in the last decade, they are not a new practice.
 In fact, the first sanction arguably dates back to a BC era, when the then-independent state of Megara was banned from trading in Greece’s marketplace.

 Fast forward to present day.
-The current geopolitical landscape - which includes ongoing wars, forced labor, near-shoring, to name a few - is bound to be intertwined with countries imposing sanctions on one another.
+The current geopolitical landscape - which includes ongoing wars, forced labor, threatened supply chains, to name a few - is bound to be intertwined with countries imposing sanctions on one another.

-This article is brings a novel approach to understand the geopolitical landscape by **analyzing the network of international sanctions** based on current and historical data to assist policy-makers, researchers, and curious bystanders.
+This article brings a novel approach to understand the influence and alliances between countries by **analyzing the network of international sanctions** based on current and historical data to assist policy-makers, researchers, and curious bystanders.

 The article is divided as follows:
 1. Methodology